Shapes of gravity: Tensor non-Gaussianity and massive spin-2 fields: On-shell cubic vertices

 \subsection{PM-massive-massive interactions}

-In this section we consider the cubic interactions between two massive fields and one partially-massless spin-2.
-The basis of operators is of the form \eqref{TwohOperatorBasis}, where $h_{(1)\mu\nu}$ is partially-massless and the two $h_{(2)\mu\nu}$'s are massive.
+In this section we consider the cubic interactions between two massive fields and one partially massless spin-2.
+The basis of operators is of the form \eqref{TwohOperatorBasis}, where $h_{(1)\mu\nu}$ is partially massless and the two $h_{(2)\mu\nu}$'s are massive.
 Imposing gauge invariance, we find a single branch of solutions which holds in arbitrary dimensions.
 The family of solutions depend on five free parameters, the coefficients

 are fixed, while the 5 parameters $b_{3a}, b_{3b}, b_{4a}, b_{4b}$ and $b_5$ are free.
 (The case of two different masses is studied in \cite{Joung:2012rv} and they find instead an 8 parameter family.)